-1.6.1Future operational cost of new infrastructure
+1.4.1 Future operational cost of new infrastructure

-The future operational costs and revenues associated with the capital programme have been included in Table 61MBRR SA35 on page 96.
-This table shows that future operational costs associated with the capital programme totals R114million in 2013/14.
-It needs to be noted that as part of the 2013/14 MTREF, this expenditure has been factored into the two outer years of the operational budget.
+The future operational costs and revenues associated with the capital programme have been included in Table 61MBRR SA35 on page 96.It needs to be noted that as part of the 2013/14 MTREF, this expenditure has been factored into the two outer years of the operational budget.

-1.7 Annual Budget Tables
+1.5 Annual Budget Tables

 The following pages present the ten main budget tables as required in terms of section 8 of the Municipal Budget and Reporting Regulations.
 These tables set out the municipality's 2013/14budget and MTREF as approved by the Council.
-Each table is accompanied by explanatory notes on the facing page.
+Each table is accompanied by explanatory notes on the facing page

-Table 12 MBRR Table A1 - Budget Summary
+Table 17 MBRR Table A1 - Budget Summary